kjs452/Evolve5Sims/laplace/README.md

 							location when space key pressed.
 Like gas molecules organizing themselves into the corner of the room.

+	bigbang.txt			same as statue_maxwell.txt, except i got all the blocks clumped together by the creative use of space key.

 Press SPACE key to trigger the gate keeper

 Just load the files and run them.